 All pharmaceuticals are subject to statutory pricing by the Ministry of Economic Affairs.
 As stated earlier, the final pricing decision is made by the Minister of Economic Affairs after receiving advice from the competent Pricing Committee.
-In its advice that Committee takes into account economic criteria, European average prices and the relative value of the pharmaceutical with regards to a set price level.
+In its advice, the Committee takes into account economic criteria, European average prices and the relative value of the pharmaceutical with regards to a set price level.
 The whole pricing process takes a maximum of 90 calendar days and is started at the same time as the reimbursement claim.
-If the firm introducing the pharmaceutical is not notified of the maximum price after these 90 days, the firm can apply the price it has asked for.

-The price set by the Minister of Economic Affaires is a maximum price, thus a pharmaceutical cannot be marketed at a higher price than this.
+If the maximum price is not notified to the responsible pharmaceutical company within this period of 90 days, the firm can apply the price it has asked for.
+The price set by the Minister of Economic Affairs is a maximum price, thus a pharmaceutical can never be marketed at a higher price.